guillotinaweb/guillotina_swagger/README.rst

 Introduction
 ============

-This project is an attempt to provide easy swagger integration for your guillotina application.
+A `guillotina` application to automatically generate swagger interfaces for APIs defined with `guillotina`.

 Configuration